WalletScrutiny/WalletScrutinyCom/_iphone/Tissatech.Bit-Wallet.md

 issue:
 icon: Tissatech.Bit-Wallet.jpg
 bugbounty:
-verdict: wip # wip fewusers nowallet nobtc obfuscated custodial nosource nonverifiable reproducible bounty defunct
+verdict: custodial # wip fewusers nowallet nobtc obfuscated custodial nosource nonverifiable reproducible bounty defunct
-date: 2020-12-22
+date: 2021-05-20
 reviewStale: true
 signer:
 reviewArchive:

-providerTwitter:
+providerTwitter: bitwalletinc
 providerLinkedIn:
-providerFacebook:
+providerFacebook: BitWalletInc
 providerReddit:

 redirect_from:

 ---

+This appears to be primarily an exchange and as there are no claims of you being in sole control of your funds, we have to assume it is a custodial service and therefore **not verifiable**.